gobrin111/cse312Cave/README.md

 Then type in "jesse" and press enter.

-This will change the pages HTML and play a sound effect.
+This will change the page's display and play a sound effect.